Ahmed-AG/k8s-quick-start-tutorial/README.md

 # K8s Quick Start Tutorial
 ## Detailed Track:

-Please check (https://cyberdojo.cloud/read/Kubernetes-crash-course.html)[https://cyberdojo.cloud/read/Kubernetes-crash-course.html] for the detailed track.
+Please check (Kubernetes Crash Course)[https://cyberdojo.cloud/read/Kubernetes-crash-course.html] for the detailed track.

 ## Fast Track:
 Given that you have a K8s environment up and running, these are the commands needed to build the entire application: